 Heidi Browne is a photographer and cinematographer with Forged in the North, a photography studio in Brooklyn.

 If you’re rocking a veil this pretty, be sure to have your photographer snap some pics from every single angle.

 We love this bridal party picture because it’s natural and candid.
 Copy it with your squad—and make sure you get some laughing ones while you're at it.
 You'll cherish these shots with your closest friends for years to come.

 It’s his turn to play model!
 Make sure to tell your groom how dapper he looks before he hops in front of the camera.

 Some couples are 100 percent sure they want a first look, while others would rather wait for the aisle moment, it's all up to you!

 But if you do decide to see your groom before the ceremony, document it.
 You’ll cherish his reaction on film forever—we promise!

 The Candid Moments

 Wedding candids are our favorite moments.
-Be yourselves as your photographer snaps pics of you two.
+Be yourselves as your photographer snaps pics of the two of you.
 We especially love this photo of a bride reading her groom a love note before walking down the aisle.
-It just feels so authentic, don't ya think?
+Make sure your photographer knows you want them to capture those authentic moments.